anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-The-Android-App-Market-on-Google-Play.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="7.-Filter-out-&quot;junk&quot;-apps">7.
-Filter out "junk" apps<a class="anchor-link" href="#7.-Filter-out-&quot;junk&quot;-apps"> </a></h2><p>It looks like a bunch of the really expensive apps are "junk" apps.
+<h2 id="Filter-out-&quot;junk&quot;-apps">Filter out "junk" apps<a class="anchor-link" href="#Filter-out-&quot;junk&quot;-apps"> </a></h2><p>It looks like a bunch of the really expensive apps are "junk" apps.
 That is, apps that don't really have a purpose.
 Some app developer may create an app called <em>I Am Rich Premium</em> or <em>most expensive app (H)</em> just for a joke or to test their app development skills.
 Some developers even do this with malicious intent and try to make money by hoping people accidentally click purchase on their app in the store.</p>
 <p>Let's filter out these junk apps and re-do our visualization.</p>
 </div>
 </div>